 Now, with your bottom stripe piece, do the same steps as above, pinning the 8” pieces, sewing, finishing, and top-stitching.

-Now, pin your two curtain pieces to the top of your “window.”
+Now, pin your two curtain pieces to the top of the curtain “window.”
 Use lots of pins!
 I used some fun crushed panne fabric for a more theatrical look.
 Carefully top-stitch right over your existing stitching.

 Next, finish the sides of your dowel pocket.
 I used muslin so it would be fraying everywhere if I didn’t serge it.